 - Do not use contractions (couldn't, didn't, etc.)

 - Use abbreviations to avoid repetition, but only after you have defined them

 - Do not include personal narrative, opinion or commentary

 - Use active voice when possible

-Consider the following questions when composing your abstract:
+Consider the following questions when composing your project description:

 - What was the purpose of the research?
 Importance?

 - What does the current research say?
 What problem did you address?

 - How did you attempt to solve this problem?